Manto Mavrogenous

 Manto Mavrogenous (Μαντώ Μαυρογένους; 1796 - July 1848) was a Greek princess and heroine of the Greek War of Independence.
 An extremely wealthy aristocrat, she contributed her fortune to the Hellenic cause.
 Under her encouragement, her aristocratic European friends contributed money and guns to the revolution.

 Early life

 Manto Mavrogenous was born in Trieste, then in the Habsburg monarchy, now part of Italy.
-She was daughter of the merchant and member of the Filiki Eteria, Nikolaos Mavrogenis and his wife, Zacharati Chatzi Bati.
+She was the daughter of the merchant and member of the Filiki Eteria, Nikolaos Mavrogenis and his wife, Zacharati Chatzi Bati.
 One of her ancestors, the great-uncle of her father, Nicholas Mavrogenes, was Dragoman of the Fleet and Prince of Wallachia.

 A beautiful woman of aristocratic lineage, she grew up in an educated family, influenced by the Age of Enlightenment.
 She studied ancient Greek philosophy and history at a college in Trieste, and spoke French, Italian and Turkish fluently.